lektor/lektor-tags/README.md

 ## Introduction

 This plugin implements tagging for your site.
 For each of your tags, it builds a page displaying a list of items that have that tag.
 This can be used for standard tag-based blog navigation.
+With this plugin you can give any number of tags to any blog posts, and a page will be created for each tag.

-For example, if your site has blog posts like this in your `content/blog` directory:
+For example, if your site has blog posts in your `content/blog` directory tagged with `coffee` and `tea`:

 ```
 name: First Post